-With iClassPro’s new ledger, the full history tracking comes in really handy.
+With iClassPro’s ledger system, the full history tracking comes in really handy.
 But in the case where an employee took a payment, refunded it, then deleted it—we ran into a bit of a pickle.
 Why?
 Because now you have 3 actions, which have no mathematical way to even out at the end of the day.

 So when you delete a payment that has been refunded, we automatically delete the refund transaction as well to balance the ledger.
 Here’s a snapshot of what really happens: